anav5704/ecommerce-store/README.md

 - Stripe

 ##  Getting Started
 First fork and clone the repo. then set up your environmental variables.
-Make a ```.env``` file in the root of your project with the following variable:
+Make a ```.env``` file in the root of your project with the following variable(You will have to get this from the settings page in your respective store on the admin website):
 ```
-// You will have to get this from the settings page in your respective store on the admin website.
-NEXT_PUBLIC_API_URL /
+NEXT_PUBLIC_API_URL
 ```
 The other and last thing you have to change is the parameter to the getBillboard function in ```app/(routes)/page.tsx```
 ```